-9.28 Read Configure Register (RDCR) (45H or 15H in SPI Mode)
+9.30 Read Configure Register (RDCR) (45H or 15H in SPI Mode)

 The RDCR instruction is for reading Configure Register Bits.
 The Read Configure Register can be read at any time (even in program/erase/write status register condition).
 It is recommended to check the Write in Progress (WIP) bit before sending a new instruction when a program, erase, or write status register operation is in progress.
+The Command code "15H"only support RDCR in SPI Mode.